 Natural language processing from the command line, using native macOS APIs.
-Language detection, sentiment analysis, part-of-speech tagging, named entity recognition, structured entity extraction (phone numbers, emails, addresses, dates, flight numbers), and tokenization.
+Language detection, sentiment analysis, part-of-speech tagging, named entity recognition, structured entity extraction (phone numbers, emails, addresses, dates, flight numbers), spelling and grammar checking, and tokenization.
 All on-device, no API keys, no network calls.

 $ echo "Bonjour le monde" | lingua detect